• On Campus

 BSBTEC201 Use business software applications

-VU22419 Create a range of complex texts for learning purposes
+VU23824 Create complex texts for personal purposes

 Assessment